Libya rebels say they are advancing on Brega

-BENGHAZI, Libya Libyan rebels Saturday said they had launched a push to capture the coastal oil town of Brega, but were advancing slowly because Muammar Gaddafi's forces had sown minefields across its approaches.
+BENGHAZI, Libya Libyan rebels Saturday said they had launched a push to capture the coastal oil town of Brega, but were advancing slowly because Muammar Gaddafi's forces had sown landmines on the approaches to the town.

-"There's a big movement on all fronts around Brega.
-We are attacking from three sides," said spokesman Mohammad Zawawi.
+"There's a big movement on all fronts around Brega, we are attacking from three sides," said rebel spokesman Mohammad Zawawi.

-Fighting on the eastern front of the civil war, which has moved backwards and forwards for the past months, has been bogged down for weeks on the fringes of Brega, about 750 kilometres (465 miles) east of Tripoli.
+Fighting on the eastern front of the civil war, which has ebbed backwards and forwards for the past months, has been bogged down for weeks on the fringes of Brega, southwest of the rebel capital Benghazi.

-Zawawi said rebel forces were in sight of a residential area of Brega and believed they could take the town, which is south of the rebel capital Benghazi on the eastern side of the Gulf of Sirte.
+Zawawi said rebel forces were in sight of a residential area of Brega and believed they could take the town.

 "It could be very soon, but we don't want to lose anybody so we're moving slowly but surely," he said.

-Friday was another day of claim and counter-claim in the six-month-old war now being waged on three fronts -- in the Western Mountains southwest of Tripoli, near Misrata to the east of the capital, and around Brega between Misrata and Benghazi.
+Friday was another day of claim and counter-claim in the six-month-old war.

-Gaddafi's government Friday denied a rebel report a NATO air strike on Zlitan, a town west of Misrata, had killed the Libyan leader's son Khamis who commands of one of the government's most loyal and best-equipped units.
+Gaddafi's government denied a rebel report that a NATO air strike had killed the Libyan leader's son Khamis, commander of one of the government's most loyal and best-equipped units.

 Government spokesman Moussa Ibrahim said word of Khamis Gaddafi's death was a ploy to cover up the killing of three civilians in Zlitan, a battlefront city where Gaddafi forces are trying to halt the rebel advance on Tripoli.